everactive/network-manager/docs/configure-cellular-connections.md

 ```

 In this case we can see that the SIM has PIN locking enabled and its state is
 ‘locked’.
-To enter the PIN, we need to know the SIM number id, which in this
+To enter the PIN, we need to know the SIM index, which in this
 case is 0 (it is the number at the end of /org/freedesktop/ModemManager1/SIM/0).
-Knowing that we can send the PIN to the SIM with:
+Once the index is known, we can enter the SIM PIN with:

 ```
 $ sudo modem-manager.mmcli -i 0 --pin=<PIN>